tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/deploy-a-java-application/deploy-a-java-application.md

   Set the **JAVA\_HOME** environment variable.
 To set it, go to **System variables** form -> click **New** -> enter **JAVA\_HOME** for **Variable name:** and **path/to/jdk** for **Variable value:** (for example: C:\Program Files\Java\jdk1.8.0_161).

   To check if Java has been installed, in **Command Prompt** window, enter the following command.
-Make sure to open a new Command Prompt as the recent changes in environment variables may not reflect in previously opened Command Prompt.
+Make sure to open a new Command Prompt as the recent changes in environment variables may not be reflected in previous Command Prompt winodws.
     ```
     <copy>
     javac -help